coopdojo/tdd-kata/README.md

 1. A member has spent more than £250 at the Co-op
 2. A member has taken out a Co-op insurance policy within the last 12 months prior to the calculation date
 3. A member has made any purchases from Co-op legal services within the last 12 months prior to the calculation date
-4. A member has made any purchases from Co-op legal services within the last 12 months prior to the calculation date
-5. A member has made a pre-paid funeral plan purchase from Co-op funerals within the last 12 months prior to the calculation date
+4. A member has made a pre-paid funeral plan purchase from Co-op funerals within the last 12 months prior to the calculation date

 (ps, these rules are totally fictional)